 - Your name, current address and contact information

-- Date of lease extension request
+- Date the lease extension request is submitted

 - Reasons for extension